 Relationship anonymity means that it is untraceable who communicates with whom.
 In other words, sender and recipient (or recipients in case of multicast) are unlinkable.
-Thus, relationship anonymity is a weaker property than each of sender anonymity and recipient anonymity, as it may be traceable who sends which messages and it may also be possible to trace who receives which messages, as long as the relationship between sender and recipient is not known.
+Thus, relationship anonymity is a weaker property than each of sender anonymity and recipient anonymity, as it may account that no security mechanism whatsoever can take away knowledge from the attacker which he already has.